TeseoLou/codoku/README.md

 This feature detects when the puzzle is solved correctly and celebrates the win with feedback, sound and a summary modal.
 When all user input cells match the solution, Codoku displays a Congratulations modal with game stats and visual affects (confetti and applause if sound is toggled on).

 ![Congrats modal preview](docs/figures/gifs/game-win.gif)
-*If a player completes the puzzle without using too many clues a congratulations modal will appear with confetti and applause.*
+*If a player completes the puzzle without using too many hints, a congratulations modal will appear with confetti and applause.*

 If hints were used heavily an alternate Hinted Win modal provides a different message without celebration effects encouraging the user to be more independent in their puzzle solving.